Sabayon/for-gentoo/README.md

 * ebuilds that propose fixes wrt upstream bugs
 * new ebuilds that are not present in Portage, but follows Gentoo ebuild standards
 * ebuilds that fixes bad behaviours or fixes bugs that will be submitted upstream

+# Layman

+This overlay is available in layman:

+    layman -a sabayon-distro